saucelabs/sauce-docs/docs/contributing/style-guide.md

 :::tip
-When a page includes multiple sets of tabs, use a `groupId` so when the user selects a particular tab, all the set on the page will switch to that tab.
+When a page includes multiple sets of tabs, use a `groupId` so when the user selects a particular tab, all tabs with that ID will switch to the selected tab.
 :::

 To use tabs, you need to import two special methods by placing these lines below the [Frontmatter](#frontmatter),